NewPZP/mybooklet/11 雅思学习/02 艾登英语的学习梳理/11 getting ready for bed and going to sleep.md

 	- she was so tired that she was nodding off during the meeting
 - fast asleep
 	- the boy was fast asleep when he got home
+- before long
+	- I nod off right away and before long, I'm fast asleep.

 ## 拓展
+- Whether you're relaxing in the backyard, gardening, enjoying the pool, or explore the great outdoors, here are some ways to keep you and your family healthy....
+- when grilling, use a meat thermometer to make sure that you cook meat and poultry thoroughly.
+- to avoid cross-contamination bacteria from one place to another
+- Binge drinking is associated with many health problems, including Motor vehicle crashes, Drowning, high blood pressure and other cardiovascular diseases
+- prevent skin cancer cells in the body.
+- Avoid being outdoors during midday if the sun is intense
+- use sunscreen, cover up with clothing, wear a brimmed hat and wear sunglasses that block harmful rays.